mrocklin/thesis/blas-lapack.md

 ### Hardware Coupling of Level-3

-As memory hierarchies have become more complex and as latencies from the upper levels have increased relative to clock cycle the importance of keeping data local in cache for as many computations as possible has increased.
-This is of primary importance in the Level-3 BLAS, which are characterized by $O(n^3)$ computations on $O(n^2)$ data elements.
+As memory hierarchies have become more complex and as latencies from the upper levels have increased relative to clock cycle times the importance of keeping data local in cache for as many computations as possible has increased.
+This locality is of primary importance in the Level-3 BLAS, which are characterized by $O(n^3)$ computations on $O(n^2)$ data elements.
 Through clever organization of the computation into blocks, communication within the slower elements of the memory hierarchy can be hidden, resulting in order-of-magnitude performance gains.

 In fact, Level-3 BLAS operations are one of the few cases where computational intensity can match the imbalance in CPU-Memory speeds, making them highly desirable operations on modern hardware.
 This benefit is even more significant in the case of many-core accelerators, e.g. GPGPU.